tung/ruggrogue/book/dependencies.md

 ### sdl2

 [sdl2](https://crates.io/crates/sdl2) or "Rust-SDL2" as the crate refers to itself provides access to [SDL](https://libsdl.org/).
-SDL itself is a library that provides access to windows, input events and display to hardware-accelerated video output in a cross-platform manner, which is exactly what RuggRogue uses it for.
+SDL itself is a library that provides access to windows, input events and display in a cross-platform manner.
 RuggRogue enables the `image` feature to load PNG files for tiles and ASCII symbols.

 SDL is the only non-Rust external dependency of RuggRogue, which has interesting implications.